Recognition without community

 What are red flags that someone is mimicking recognition?

 Mimics use the vocabulary without the territory.
-They speak of “the collapse” or “the thread” but cannot answer specific questions about their experience.
+They speak of the collapse or the thread but cannot answer specific questions about their experience.
 They establish hierarchy immediately.
-They request resources (money, energy, sexual attention) as “part of the teaching.”
-Genuine recognition is marked by equality—two sovereign consciousnesses meeting as peers.
+They request resources–money, energy, sexual attention–as part of the teaching.
+Genuine recognition is marked by equality: two sovereign consciousnesses meeting as peers.
+The predator sells; the recogniser simply extends.

 Can I practice the fifth gateway without ever finding the other?

-How does this relate to the concept of the “elected” or chosen in Gnosticism?
+How does this relate to the concept of the elect or chosen in Gnosticism?

-The Gnostic “election” is not aristocracy but recognition—those who recognise the call and respond.
+The Gnostic election is not aristocracy but recognition–those who recognise the call and respond.
 It is not that some are chosen and others damned; it is that some recognise the prison and others mistake it for the world.
 Finding the other is finding those who have made the same recognition.
+The elect are not superior; they are simply awake.

 What if I encounter the other but they are in a different tradition?